Home / Heart Palpitations Treatment Manhattan NYC | Racing Heart

 Arrhythmias are a more serious cause of heart palpitations.
 They’re created by a disturbance in your heart’s electrical system.
 This causes your heart to beat too fast (a condition called tachycardia), too slow (a condition called bradycardia) or in an irregular pattern.
 Benign arrhythmias are those that aren’t associated with other health problems.
 Serious, life-threatening arrhythmias are called malignant arrhythmias.

 Heart palpitation treatment when you have an arrhythmia may include wearing a pacemaker if you have a slow heart rate or taking medications to help control a racing heart.
 In some cases, your cardiology doctor may recommend surgery.
-Your cardiologist at the New York Cardiac Diagnostic Center investigates every heart-related complaint.
-So don’t wait; contact the the best in class NYC cardiologist.
+Your cardiologist at the Cardiology Manhattan Center investigates every heart-related complaint.
+So don’t wait; contact the the top cardiovascular specialist in NYC, cardiac doctor Dr. Reisman.

 To schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which Manhattan office (Upper East Side, Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for a cardiac consultation.